South Africa

 Country by Country Report

-Country-by-Country Reports must be filed by the ultimate parent company of a multinational enterprise or the Reporting Entity if it is not the same as the ultimate parent with a consolidated turnover of 10 thousand million South African Rand (ZAR) or more.
+The Country-by-Country Report must be filed by the ultimate parent company of a multinational enterprise or the Reporting Entity if it is not the same as the ultimate parent with a consolidated turnover of 10 thousand million South African Rand (ZAR) or more.

 Master File

 South African taxpayers who conform to the ultimate parent company of a multinational enterprise must prepare the Master File.
-The Master File includes key information on the Group’s global transactions, as well as an overview of the business transactions and important information on the global Transfer Pricing policies.
+The Master File includes key information on the Group’s global transactions, an overview of the business transactions, and important information on the worldwide Transfer Pricing policies.

 Companies in South Africa must file a Master File if aggregate cross-border related party transactions exceed ZAR 100 million, applicable to assessment years commencing as of October 1, 2016.